I Am Well Here Now

 7. Keep a cold sleep environment.

 To fall asleep, your body temperature must drop by 2-3 degrees Fahrenheit and maintain a cool temperature to stay asleep throughout the night.
 An increase in body temperature across the night will result in conscious or unconscious waking, preventing deep sleep.
-Keep your room cold, (studies show around 67 degrees Fahrenheit is generally ideal), wear breathable sleepwear, and use breathable light bedding such as bamboo sheets and muslin cotton blankets in layers for easy removal throughout the night.
-You can also try cooling devices such as a cooling fan or cooling mattress pad if you get hot easily at night.

 9. Consume caffeine early in the day.